AnayP99/urban-air/README.md

 - `/sitemap.xml`
 - `/robots.txt`

-## Product Notes
+## Implementation Notes

-- UrbanAir is a local-first code sample built for demonstration and portfolio use.
-- A local SQLite file stores demo signups and analytics events when you run the app yourself.
+- A SQLite file stores signup data and analytics events.
 - Cache is still in-process memory with a 1-hour TTL.
 - Set `APP_STORAGE_PATH` if you want the SQLite file somewhere specific.
 - OpenWeather falls back from `3.0/onecall` to `2.5/forecast` for free-tier compatibility.

-## Usage Notes
+## Possible Extensions

-- The app is intended for local exploration and code review for now.
-- There is no deployment configuration included in this repository.

-## What To Build Next

-- Replace SQLite demo storage with a more durable data layer if needed.
+- Replace SQLite storage with a more durable database layer.
-- Add alert workers and scheduled digest jobs if you want to expand the alerts feature set.
+- Add alert workers and scheduled digest jobs.
 - Add historical comparisons for richer city-level trend views.
+- Expand analytics beyond the built-in event capture flow.